davidralphlewis/binaryephemera/_notes/Frontline-Folklore-2023.md

 [[film-notes]] on [this film]([https://vimeo.com/897444792](https://vimeo.com/897444792))
 Watched 2024

-Film by [[Ben Edge]] where he travels round the country, filming folklore traditions.
+Film by [[Ben-Edge]] where he travels round the country, filming folklore traditions.
 Most are ancient but then a lot have been revivied.
 If a tradition is revived in the 19670's it's now a new tradition

 Blackface has (possibly) different origins but the context has changed now, and the racist connotations are unavoidable, regardless of internet.
 Traditions need to reflect the times.